 Shakespeare isn’t intimidating when it’s taught by the National Players.
-The characters and themes of his plays are relevant even in modern situations.
-See Shakespeare through new eyes with this engaging class that is a combination of text study, discussion, and performance practice.
+See Shakespeare through new eyes with this engaging class that is a combination of text analysis, discussion, and performance.

-Everyone has a story to tell, and writing a play is a great way to share yours.
-Be inspired to use your voice with guidance from the National Players while learning what makes plays unique.
-This class is a great option for beginners exploring the elements of story all the way to the next up and coming playwrights interested in taking their writing to the next level.
+Everyone has a story to tell, and writing a play is a great way to share it.
+Be inspired to share your voice and collaborate with others with guidance from the National Players.
+This class is a great option for beginners exploring the elements of story all the way to the next up-and-coming writers interested in honing their skills.